 I am a licensed psychologist in California (PSY26409) invested in supporting people to lead more vital, creative, healed, and empowered lives.
 I provide routine, outpatient psychological services and I also offer training and supervision for mental health practitioners.

 I have an office located in the Pocket-Greenhaven area of Sacramento, California.
-I also have an office a few blocks from the University of California-Davis campus in Davis.
+I also have an office a few blocks from the University of California, Davis campus.

 I completed my psychology doctoral internship at the University of California, Davis Counseling Services and my post-doctoral residency at California Polytechnic State University, San Luis Obispo Counseling Services.